catalystcommunity/go-mud-catalyst/README.md

-# go-mud-catalyst
+# muddycore

-The Catalyst Community MUD, made in Go
+The Catalyst Community MUD library, made in Go

 This is an experimental core of a MUD meant to be a nice hacking project for a break between more serious projects.
 It was started by TodPunk as a palate cleanser.
 The only real goal is to start working towards a simple world that people could chat in, but with support for modern things like being accessible through a web interface through a web socket and getting chat history.